 Cheonggyecheon, February 2015.
-I was approaching the end of my second stint in Beijing when another Chinese New Year Holiday rolled around.
+I was approaching the end of my second stint in Beijing when another Chinese New Year vacation rolled around.
 Two glorious weeks off and I could go anywhere I wanted.
 I weighed up a trip to Japan, but the associated costs seemed exorbitant.
 Then my buddy Anthony pretty much insisted I went to Seoul, the beloved city he’d called home for six years.
-In fact, so enthusiastic was he; that he got in touch with a bunch of his old pals to make sure I got the most out of my experience.
+In fact, so enthusiastic was Anthony that he got in touch with a bunch of his old pals to make sure I got the most out of my experience.
 Their hospitality was astounding.
 I stayed with Irish Andy, who put me up in the spare room of his apartment.
-Then there was Jacob, Brandon and Connect, who spent a day showing me around.
+Then there was Jacob, Brandon and Connect, who spent a full day showing me around.
 This shot was taken at Cheonggyecheon, an eight and a half kilometre stream that runs through the heart of the city.
-A quirky, tranquil escape from the chaotic buzz of central Seoul, it opened in 2005 and cost a staggering 386 billion won ($281 million).
+A quirky, tranquil escape from the chaotic buzz of central Seoul, Cheonggyecheon opened in 2005 and cost a staggering 386 billion won ($281 million).

 Cheonggye Plaza, February 2015.
 This popular square sits at the head of the stream, landmarked by the towering Spring Sculpture and a two-tiered waterfall.
 On the day of my visit, we were able to stop a while and take part in some traditional Korean games.
 There were groups of men playing a version of Jianzi (shuttlecock) and a bizarre giant board game called Yutnori, which involved the tossing of large foam sticks.
 The old dear in this photo was having a right old hoot playing Tuho, the throwing of wooden arrows into a narrow-necked jar.
 Good clean fun for all the family.